avast/ep-stats/README.md

 python -m epstats
 ```

-Then see Swagger on [http://localhost:8080/docs](http://localhost:8080/docs) for API documentation.
+Then, see Swagger on [http://localhost:8080/docs](http://localhost:8080/docs) for API documentation.

 ## Contributing